-Processed food products are regulated by MINSA through the Direction of Food Control.
+Processed food products are regulated by the Nicaraguan Ministry of Health (MINSA) through the Direction of Food Control.
 The Direction of Food Control requires a certificate of free sale and a certificate of chemical analysis.
 To register food products, the petitioner must present a certificate of free sale issued in the country of origin by the competent sanitary authority.
 Food products must have a current sanitary registry in the country of origin.
 The Direction of Food control has the following requirements to register food products: